secretGeek/today-i-learned-staging/todo/index_of_improvements.md

 ## todo tracking

+- styling og internal, external and blank, mailto, and onpage links...

+- Generate an 'index.html' under each topic folder that redirects to "/01_summary.html"

 - a tag for including the {toc:} in the document.
 	- a page for showing details of toc and other embedded macros used by clowncar.